rkitover/windows-dev-guide/README.md

 The commands `grep`, `sed`, `awk`, `rg`, `diff`, `patch`, `less`, `zip`, `gzip`, `nc`, `unzip`, `bzip2`, `ssh`, `vim`, `nvim` (neovim) are the same as in Linux and were installed in the list of packages installed from Chocolatey above.

+The `patch` command comes with Git for Windows, the `$profile` above adds an alias to it.

 You get `node` and `npm` from the nodejs package.
 You can install any NodeJS utilities you need with `npm install -g <utility>`, and it will be available in